Trump celebrates at White House as Supreme Court nominee confirmed | Politics

 "The truth is this nomination is part of a decades-long effort to tilt the judiciary to the far right," he added.
 McConnell defended Barrett's nomination.

 "We don't have any doubt, do we, that if the shoe was on the other foot, they'd be confirming," McConnell said.
 "You can't win them all, and elections have consequences."
+The move sparked outrage on the left, with Representative Alexandria Ocasio-Cortez, one of the most liberal members of Congress, tweeting, "expand the court."

+That is a reference to adding more justices to balance the three Trump has named.
 OBAMACARE CASE

 Barrett is expected to participate in arguments on Nov.
 10 in a case in which Trump and Republican-led states are seeking to invalidate the Affordable Care Act.
 The 2010 healthcare law, also known as Obamacare, has helped millions of Americans obtain medical insurance and barred private insurers from denying medical coverage to people with pre-existing conditions.
 Barrett has criticized previous rulings upholding Obamacare but said during her confirmation hearing she had no agenda to invalidate the measure.